 Why Recruit A COO?
 How Can A COO Help Your Business?

 1. To Have an Operations Champion to Ensure Target Production Quality and Outputs

-4. To Manage Current and Forecasted Growth, Profitability, and Enterprise value
+4. To Manage Current and Forecasted Growth and Profitability

-5. To Help CEO Manage Strategic Partnerships & Business Collaborations Through Achievement of Operations Goals
+5. To Help The CEO Manage Strategic Partnerships and Business Collaborations

 Hiring a COO is a sign of expansion.
 When it becomes increasingly difficult to maintain client promises, when you can’t keep up with the volume of business flooding in the door, and when everything gets much more complicated, it’s time to hire a COO.